-The Commission maintains a continuous dialogue with all the EU shipping and trading partners in the world, i.e. the USA, China, India, Japan or Russia in view of reinforcing the stability of the world seaborne trade system.
-Bilateral agreements and dialogue are key instruments to solve problems, lift restrictions to international maritime transport and promote quality shipping values all over the world.
-The Commission fully support the efforts of the WTO to achieve a multilateral agreement at world wide level, to the benefit of all nations in the world.
+The European Commission maintains a continuous dialogue with all the EU shipping and trading partners in the world, e.g. the USA, China, India, Japan and Russia with a view to reinforcing the stability of the world seaborne trade system.
+Bilateral agreements and dialogues are key instruments for solving problems, lifting restrictions to international maritime transport and promoting quality shipping values all over the world.
+The European Commission fully supports the efforts of the WTO to achieve a multilateral agreement at worldwide level, which will benefit all nations in the world.

 The European Commission also takes part in the work of international organisations, especially relating to issues such as safety and the protection of the marine environment or labour standards..Global standard setting takes place in the IMO by a number of key maritime safety Conventions, such as the International Convention for the Safety of Life at Sea (SOLAS ), the International Convention on Standards of Training, Certification and Watchkeeping (STCW ), and the International Convention for the Prevention of Pollution from Ships (MARPOL ).
 But also at regional level in relation to environmental protection as regards Regional Sea Conventions such as HELCOM for the Baltic Sea, the Barcelona Convention for the Mediterranean, OSPAR for the North-East Atlantic and the Bucharest Convention for the Black Sea.
 In relation to labour standards the International Labour Organization (ILO ) holds an important role in the international level by setting standards and ensuring the living and working conditions on board the ships by virtue of the Maritime Labour Convention (MLC , 2006).